MSenden/lazar-poster/markdown_blocks/rest_qmrf.md

-lazar-rest do provide QMRF reporting.
-The integrated QSAR-report Ruby gem library can generate initial QMRF reports in XML format with the basic information of a model.
+lazar-rest supports QMRF reporting.
+The integrated QSAR-report library generates QMRF reports in XML format with basic model information (e.g. validation results according to OECD guidelines).
+The QMRF report library is independent of other IST libraries (e.g. lazar, nano-lazar-gui, lazar-rest) and can be used by other applications that need QMRF reporting.
-The QSAR-report gem was developed to extend the lazar and nano-lazar toxicity prediction application with QMRF and QPRF reporting features.
-The library gem is independent from lazar or nano-lazar and can also be used in any other ruby code.